Santa Maria Valley’s unique birdwatching potential

 Some birdwatchers refer to the Santa Maria Valley as “the frontier,” because although the valley is rich with birds, few local birdwatchers actively work the area.
 However, those who do bird watch in the valley are dedicated to their hobby.
 Each December and January, birdwatchers gather together for the National Audubon Society’s annual Christmas Bird Count.

 Birders in Santa Maria Valley have been counting birds in the annual count for nearly 40 years, heading out each December to hunt for as many bird species as possible within the Santa Maria Valley count circle, which spans 15 square miles, running along the coast from the San Antonio River Estuary to the Santa Maria River Estuary.
 The counters have 24 hours to scour their count circle for birds.

-Alex Abela organizes the annual Santa Maria Valley-Guadalupe bird count, which took place on December 23, 2018.
-The count had eight participants who counted roughly 135 species of birds in a 24-hour period.
+John Deacon organized the 2020 bird count for the Santa Maria Valley-Guadalupe area.
+The count had 19 participants who counted roughly 147 species of birds.
 The Pacific Ocean takes up much of the Santa Maria Valley count circle, which limits counting potential, but also provides opportunities to see rare birds along the coastline.
 Some species make surprise appearances in each count.

-Abela said that birders of all levels are welcome to join next year’s count.
+Birders of all levels are welcome to join this year’s count.

-In the months leading up to the count, information about each location will be posted on the National Audubon Society website, including information about date, time and contact for each count.
+This year’s Christmas Bird Count will be held on Sunday, Dec.
+26. More information about the Santa Maria-Guadalupe bird count and all other locations will be posted on the National Audubon Society website, including information about the date, time and contact for each count.